it-objects/terraform-aws-terra3/modules/ebs_snapshot_lifecycle/README.md

 ## Constraints

 - Requires `instances = 1` on the app component (Lambda assumes single task per service)
-- Brief downtime during snapshot cycle (~30-60s depending on volume size)
+- Brief downtime during snapshot cycle (depends on snapshot completion time — typically seconds for incremental snapshots)
-- Snapshot timeout: 9 minutes.
-Volumes larger than ~100 GB may need the Lambda timeout increased
+- Scheduled backups use synchronous polling (9-minute timeout) but this is non-critical since they don't pause the service
 - Lambda memory: 128 MB (sufficient for API calls, no data processing)